Homo luzonensis: Taxonomy

 The holotype, CCH6, comprises the upper right premolars and molars.
 The paratypes are: CCH1, a right third metatarsal bone of the foot; CCH2 and CCH5, two phalanges of the fingers; CCH3 and CCH4, two phalanges of the foot; CCH4, a left premolar; and CCH9, a right third molar.
 CCH7 represents a juvenile femoral shaft.
 These represent at least three individuals.
 The specimens are kept at the National Museum of the Philippines, Manila.

 The exact taxonomic placement of H. luzonensis is unknown, and, like for other tropical hominins, DNA extraction failed.
 It is possible that—like what is hypothesized for H. floresiensis from Flores, Indonesia—H. luzonensis descended from an early H. erectus dispersal across Southeast Asia.
 It is also possible that these two insular archaic humans descend from an entirely different Homo species possibly earlier than H. erectus.
 The bones were dated to before 50,000 years ago, and there is evidence of hominin activity on the island as early as 771,000 – 631,000 years ago.

+It is possible that Homo luzonensis is either closely related to or directly a member of the Denisovan taxon, based on the unusually high percentage of Denisovan DNA found in Ayta Magbukon populations (southern Ayta), approximately 30-40% higher than Aboriginal Australians and Papuans.
+This seems to suggest that Denisovans existed in the Philippines and interbred with the local populations, rather than the interbreeding taking place in East Asia before migrating to the Philippines.
+Further DNA testing is needed to make a final determination, which is difficult on fossils this old and compounded by the small number of Denisovan DNA samples currently in existence.